oskarth/netpowder/README.md

 If you wish to see a quick video demonstration, you can do so [here](https://www.youtube.com/watch?v=9NqEpsFeKDg).

+The rest of this document contains instructions for people with access codes, example usages, and answers to commonly asked questions.

 ## Getting started

 So you just got access to a satellite, what do you do now?
 Before starting to use it, please keep the following things in mind:

 1. **Feel free to ask for help and to give feedback**.
-You can open issues on Github, or email/tweet/IRC me.
-If there's anything you are wondering about, or anything you would like to see in in Netpowder, please do let me know.
+You can open issues on Github or email `me@oskarth.com`.
+If there's anything you are wondering about, or anything you would like to see in in Netpowder, let me know.

 2. **Be nice**.
 Don't use your satellite to host anything illegal, or otherwise abuse it, such as hosting huge files or flooding the network.

 3. **Remember that Netpowder is very new**.
 Don't use Netpowder for security-sensitive applications, or to host things that you don't have a backup of.
-Things will definitely break.
+Things will probably break.

-Because of current resource constraints, there are only 14 satellites available initially.
-This means that if you don't actively use your satellite within a rolling 72 hour window, you might lose access to the satellite and it will become available to the next person in the queue.
+Right now there are a limited amount of satellites available.
+This means that if you don't actively use yours (within a rolling 72 hour window), you might lose access to it to the next person in queue.

 With that said, how do you use it?
-Go to that satellite's URL and login using your *access code*.
+Go to your satellite's URL and login using your *access code*.
 You login by typing your *access code* in the *command window* below the *editor*.
 If you see the message "AUTHENTICATED" in the *log*, it means you successfully authenticated.

 If you see the message "UNAUTHENTICATED" followed by the message "DISCONNECTED" it means you entered the wrong code.
-Please refresh the code and try again.
-If you see anything else, such as just the message "DISCONNECTED", please submit a bug report.
+Refresh the browser window and try again.
+If you see anything else, such as just the message "DISCONNECTED", please let me know.

-See the section below for some basic example.
-More example usages are coming soon, but in the meantime experiment away and don't hesitate to ask questions :)
+There are some examples in the rest of this document, and more examples are coming soon.
+In the meantime, experiment away and don't hesitate to ask questions or come with suggestions on what you would like to see in Netpowder.

 # Example: Hello World